psolymos/psolymos.github.io/_posts/2016-09-11-what-is-the-cost-of-a-progress-bar-in-r.md

     ## [[1]]
     ## [1] 1 2 3 4 5
     ##
     ## [[2]]
     ## [1]  6  7  8  9 10

 The first worker gets one half of the job, while the second gets the rest.
-On other works, the full problem is split into `ncl` subsets, and those are pushed to the workers in one batch.
+In other words, the full problem is split into `ncl` subsets, and those are pushed to the workers in one batch.
 That is what the next line with `clusterApply` does (it uses `lapply` on each worker passing the `fun`ction etc.).
 The output object `z` has all the results in the form of list of lists.
 So the final `do.call` expression puts together the pieces in a single list/vector that can be mapped to the input object `X`.

-Here as example taking square of the numbers `11:20` (note: it is good practice to stop the child processes with `stopCluster` when done):
+Here is example taking squares of the numbers `11:20` (note: it is good practice to stop the child processes with `stopCluster` when all done):

 ``` r
 ncl <- 2